amscanne/huptime/README.md

 * fork (default)

 If you use fork, then when the process receives a `SIGHUP`, then it will `fork` and `exec` a new copy of the application.
-This is more efficient, as new requests can start being served immediately, while old requests are still being finished by the original program.
+This results in less downtime, as new requests can start being served immediately, while old requests are still being finished by the original program.